 If you are a retiree, and the conditions listed below are applicable to you, you may be entitled to a larger retirement, pension, or Michigan standard deduction.

-- The taxpayer or the spouse receives pension or retirement benefits from work with a government agency not covered by federal SSA.
+- The taxpayer or the spouse receives (If filing a joint return) pension or retirement benefits from work with a government agency not covered by the federal Social Security Act (SSA).

 To determine if you are considered SSA Exempt, please answer the questions in the instructions and check the box 'Yes' if you are SSA Exempt and 'No' if you are not SSA Exempt.
-See the instructions here under Subtractions from Income.
+See the instructions here.

 Program Entry